ellipsephp/handlers-container/README.md

 It can be useful in situations the container entry should be resolved at the time the request is handled.

-An `Ellipse\Handlers\Exceptions\ContainerRequestHandlerTypeException` is thrown when the value retrieved from the container is not an object implementing `Psr\Http\Server\RequestHandlerInterface`.
+An `Ellipse\Handlers\Exceptions\ContainedRequestHandlerTypeException` is thrown when the value retrieved from the container is not an object implementing `Psr\Http\Server\RequestHandlerInterface`.

 ```php
 <?php